-Due to the risk of data loss due to case collision, migrations from UNIX server to Windows are not encouraged.
+Due to the risk of data loss due to case collision, migrations from UNIX server to Windows are not supported.

-Contact Perforce Technical Support for assistance when migrating a Perforce server from Windows to UNIX or vice-versa.
+Contact Perforce Technical Support for assistance when migrating a Perforce server from Windows to UNIX.

 Changing the IP address of your server